Cart 0

 What distinguishes Hauben is her ability to integrate fashion into her narrative as more than adornment—it becomes an essential part of her storytelling.
 Through her lens, fashion transforms into poetry, while art mirrors the shifting landscape of human emotion and experience.

-Haute Photographie returns to Rotterdam in 2025 during Rotterdam Art Week.
-The international photography fair Haute Photographie Rotterdam will take place again in the Keilepand from 27-30 March 2025.
-Haute is a 4-day boutique photography fair with the allure of a museum and with more than 50 (inter)national photographers focuses on a group exhibition in which photography from the past (vintage), the present (contemporary) and the future (talents) is presented.
-This edition in Rotterdam is all about the 'independent photographer'; the photographer without a gallery representation.
+Haute Photographie returned to Rotterdam during the Rotterdam Art Week.
+The international photography fair Haute Photographie Rotterdam took place again in the Keilepand from 27-30 March 2025.
+The 5-day boutique photography fair with the allure of a museum and with more than 50 (inter)national photographers focused on a group exhibition in which photography from the past (vintage), the present (contemporary) and the future (talents) is presented.
+This edition in Rotterdam was all about the 'independent photographer'; the photographer without a gallery representation.
+Thousends visited the fair and bought works and books.

 More info: www.haute-photographie.com